yosbelms/react-deco/readme.md

 }
 ```

-With this library the above code wil turn into:
+With this library will turn the above code into:

 ```tsx
 function ProductTable({products}) {